 Scripture: For this cause, we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding; That ye might walk worthy of the Lord unto all pleasing, being fruitful in every good work, and increasing in the knowledge of God.
 Strengthened with all might, according to his glorious power, unto all patience and longsuffering with joyfulness; (Colossians 1:9-11 KJV).

-This letter may be addressed to the saints and faithful brethren at Colosse but it is also relevant to us today.
-Not only does Paul instruct us to walk worthy of our calling, but he labored in prayer that we’ll be able to do so.
-On account of their love and faith, Paul prayed that we come to know the will of God for our lives.
-He prayed that we would have wisdom, increase in knowledge and gain an understanding of the holy things of God.
+This is 1 of the 4 short letters written by the Apostle Paul while imprisoned in Roman (A.D.60-62).
+Although it is addressed to the saints and faithful brethren at Colossae, it is also relevant to us today.
+Not only does Paul instruct us to walk worthy of our calling, but he labored in prayer that we will be able to do so.
+He prayed that we would know the will of God for our lives.
+He asked God to give us wisdom, to increase our knowledge, and to give us an understanding of the holy things of God.
 That we would conduct our lives consistently with Jesus’ life.
 In a manner that is both pleasing and fruitful unto God.
-That we would live our life wisely and not wastefully.
-Making contribution by serving the Lord, possessing fruit that has eternal value.
+That we would live our lives wisely and not wastefully.
+Making contributions by serving the Lord, possessing fruit that has eternal value.

 Blessings of my love to you!